nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 - How do we prevent AI machines to kill human life, since AI machines will be ‘smarter’ than human intelligence ever will be.

 These ethical questions should not be neglected.
-In the section [‘ML in Business’ ] a more deep dive in the ethical issues for applying machine learning for business use cases is given.
+In the section 'ML in Business problems’ a  deep dive in the ethical issues for applying machine learning for business use cases is given.

 Machine Learning is the most used current application of AI based around the idea that we should really just be able to give machines access to data and let them learn for themselves.